e-gun/HipparchiaGoServer/README.md

 ### NOTES

 * c.
-325MB resident RAM on launch
+325MB resident RAM on launch (note that a simple application like iTerm2 uses 354MB and Firefox uses 855MB)
+* add about 125MB of RAM per postgres client connection in the pool
 * a very heavy search like "all forms of Πόλιϲ near..." can kick you up into 660MB
-* add about 125MB of RAM per postgres client connection in the pool
-* note that a simple application like iTerm2 uses 354MB and firefox uses 855MB.

 ![options](gitimg/hgscli.png)